On Laplacian eigenvalue equation with constant Neumann boundary data: Comparison of and on sectors

 \section{Comparison of $\kappa_1$ and $\mu_2$ on sectors}

 Recall that in the proof of Proposition \ref{byproduct1}, we show that a necessary condition for $\kappa_1=\mu_2$ to hold is that \eqref{omegaproperty} is true for $k=2$.
-That is, any Neumann Laplacian eigenfunction of $\mu_2$ has mean zero over $\partial \Omega$.
 It is natural to ask whether the converse is true.
-Even if the above claim is false, when focusing on domains with a line of symmetry, it is natural to ask if all modes of $\mu_2$ are antisymmetric, whether we can derive $\kappa_1=\mu_2$.
+Even if the above claim is in general false, when focusing on domains with a line of symmetry, motivated by the isosceles triangular example, it is natural to further ask when all modes of $\mu_2$ are antisymmetric, whether we can derive $\kappa_1=\mu_2$.

-These suspects are supported by numerical results on various domains in section 7.
-In this section, by studying sector examples, we show that they are false, see Proposition \ref{disprovesector} below.
+These questions are asked out of numerical results on various domains in section 8.
+In this section, by studying sector examples, we show that the answers to them are false, see Proposition \ref{disprovesector} below.

 We first stipulate some notations.
 Let $\alpha \in (0,2\pi)$ and $S(\alpha)$ be the sector

 Let $\alpha_0$ be the unique value such that where $j_{s,1}$ denotes the first positive root of Bessel function of first kind of order $s$.